 Take a short stroll alongside the Motayasu river and you will encounter The A-Bomb Dome, the former Prefectural Industrial Promotional Hall, which remains the only building left since the disaster.

-Buddhist temples and Shinto shrines are everywhere in Japan.
-We pick 11 of the most important and beautiful holy structures you have to see if you’re planning a trip to Japan.
+Buddhist temples and Shinto shrines are everywhere in Japan – here are 11 of the most unforgettable.